 Hardware Circuit and PCB Design / Fabrication

-Please contact us directly to discuss your requirements.
+Please contact me directly to discuss your requirements.

 Electronic Hardware Repairs

-Often we are able to help.
+Often I am able to help.
 Please note that all repairs of older equipment are strictly on a time and materials basis.

 Here’s some recent hardware repair examples: